sass/sass/doc-src/SASS_CHANGELOG.md

 * Parent selectors used both outside and inside a pseudo selector (e.g. `&:not(&--foo)`) now compile correctly.

+* Interpolation in a multiline indented-syntax selector is no longer omitted.

 ### Deprecations -- Must Read!